Favero ASSIOMA Review – Longterm Report

 There are no other realistic pedal-based alternatives to Assioma and Garmin RALLY. (for a complete list: See best Power Meter pedals)

 The original Favero bePRO was pretty good.
 I used a pair regularly and had a few issues.
-I would still keep the bePRO BUT Favero has taken on board even the smallest of criticisms and has made several incremental improvements to create the ASSIOMA.
-As we shall see by the end of the review you may well wonder if there is ANY scope to improve it further in the years to come.
+I would still keep the bePRO, but Favero has taken on board even the slightest criticisms and has made several incremental improvements to create the ASSIOMA.
+As we shall see by the end of the review, you may wonder if there is ANY scope to improve it further in the coming years.

-If you are still in the early research stages then narrow your options down first by considering this guide for the Best Power Meter.
+If you are still in the early research stages, narrow your options by considering this guide for the Best Power Meter.

 WHAT’S NEW – Favero ASSIOMA Review

-There are lots of relatively small improvements compared to the earlier bePRO that together add up to a great package to keep the ASSIOMA up with the changes happening to power meters and their place in the market through 2018 and hopefully WELL beyond.
-Whilst these changes do NOT add up to a reason to upgrade from a bePRO they may well appeal to new PM users and PM users looking to switch brands for many reasons:
+Many relatively small improvements compared to the earlier bePRO add up to a great package to keep the ASSIOMA up with the changes happening to power meters and their place in the market through 2018 and hopefully WELL beyond.
+Whilst these changes do NOT add up to a reason to upgrade from a bePRO, they may well appeal to new PM users and PM users looking to switch brands for many reasons:

-• Bluetooth SMART (dual) has been added.
+- Bluetooth SMART (dual) has been added.
 This might, at first, seem strange as most head units and watches are trending towards being dual-band themselves.
-So surely ANT+ alone would have been good enough?
+So, indeed, ANT+ alone would have been good enough?
 No, because…

-• Zwift – many of us have got very familiar with staring at the walls of our winter ‘pain caves’ and have watched every box set of ‘Breaking Bad‘ WAY too many times.
-Online training options like Zwift are starting to take our fancy and Bluetooth is the connection protocol of choice for that.
+- Zwift – many of us have become very familiar with staring at the walls of our winter ‘pain caves’ and have watched every box set of ‘Breaking Bad’ way too many times.
+Online training options like Zwift are starting to take our fancy, and Bluetooth is the connection protocol of choice.

-• STRAVA – apparently a few cyclists use this from time to time? 😉 It’s on your phone and will inevitably need a BLE connection.
+- STRAVA – a few cyclists use this from time to time. 😉 It’s on your phone and will inevitably need a BLE connection.

-• App-based configuration – the smartphone ASSIOMA app is an improvement on the previous computer-based alternative for firmware updates and firmware settings.
+- App-based configuration – the smartphone ASSIOMA app improves the previous computer-based alternative for firmware updates and settings.

-• The diameter of the black sensor pod was reduced to 33.5 mm (bePRO was 37 mm), this significantly reduces the occasional need for a shim with flatter bike shoes.
+- The diameter of the black sensor pod was reduced to 33.5 mm (bePRO was 37 mm), significantly reducing the occasional need for a shim with flatter bike shoes.

-• There are 2 versions of power measurement – dual-sided and left-sided power (DUO and UNO models)
+- There are two versions of power measurement – dual-sided and left-sided power (DUO and UNO models)

-• There are 2 versions of cleats supported – Assioma for Look, and Assioma-SHI for SHImano.
+- Two versions of cleats are supported – Assioma for Look and Assioma-SHI for SHImano.

 IS IT FOR YOU?

-The best way to try out riding with power for the first time is either with a relatively inexpensive POWERPOD or with a virtually free way to convert indoor trainer speed to power using an ANT+ dongle and PC software (eg Sporttracks/others).
-But when you have the option of a single-sided ASSIOMA UNO for £450/$450/Eu500 then that is not so much more to pay for most people compared to the entry-level alternatives.
+The best way to try out riding with power for the first time is either with a relatively inexpensive POWERPOD or a virtually free way to convert indoor trainer speed to power using an ANT+ dongle and PC software (e.g. Sporttracks/others).
+But when you have the option of a single-sided ASSIOMA UNO for £450/$450/Eu500, that is not so much more to pay for most people than the entry-level alternatives.

 To me it just feels obvious that most cyclists should get a decent pedal-based solution

-There are a few counter cases where you might need something else such as a seemingly more consistently accurate offering that can handle higher power levels (>2000w…ahem); or maybe you use elliptical chainrings where the readings would be slightly out; or maybe you want the ability to change a battery during a ride like with the PowerTap P1, or maybe you have a high degree of power asymmetry, or maybe you HAVE to use non-LOOK/KEO cleat types, or maybe you are concerned about drivetrain power losses affecting your readings.
+There are a few counter cases where you might need something else, such as a seemingly more consistently accurate offering that can handle higher power levels (>2000w…ahem), or maybe you use elliptical chainrings where the readings would be slightly out, or perhaps you want the ability to change a battery during a ride like with the PowerTap P1, or perhaps you have a high degree of power asymmetry, or maybe you HAVE to use non-LOOK/KEO cleat types, or possibly you are concerned about drivetrain power losses affecting your readings.

 Best Power Meter 2024 Cycling Recommendation 🥇 Top 10 Review | Comparison